NEO1842/All-Tasks/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability
+## Reporting Issues

-If you find a security issue, please open an issue.
+If you find a problem, create an issue.

-This repository contains no sensitive systems, but structural concerns are still welcome.
+This repository contains no sensitive systems, but structural concerns are welcome.